dpwdec/cv/README.md

 #### "Organiser and results driven"
 During my time working as an artist I have "shipped" numerous collaborative (and sometimes cross-continental) projects. which required:
-- Organising a team of collaborators
+- Organising and leading a team of collaborators
-- Producing a finished product/event to a deadline (no matter what)
+- Shipping a finished product to a deadline
 -

 - Achievements
 - Evidence

-#### Another Skill
+#### "Technology focussed"

 Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.